Arno’s Engram keyboard layout

 How does Engram compare with other key layouts?

-Despite the fact that the Engram layout was designed to reduce strain and discomfort, not specifically to increase speed or reduce finger travel from the home row, it scores higher than all other key layouts (Colemak, Dvorak, QWERTY, etc.) for some large, representative, publicly available data (all text sources are listed below and available on GitHub).
-Below are tables of different prominent key layouts scored using the Engram Scoring Model (detailed below).
+Below we compare the Engram layout with different prominent key layouts (Colemak, Dvorak, QWERTY, etc.) for some large, representative, publicly available data (all text sources are listed below and available on GitHub).

 Engram Scoring Model scores (x100) for layouts, based on publicly available text data